-In summary, the themes presented have identified the factors which challenge consultants' own wellbeing and that of others working in PCC.
-They have presented the positive factors which can help to create a wellbeing-supportive culture in PCC.
+In summary, the themes presented have identified the factors which challenge consultants' own well-being and that of others working in PCC.
+They have presented the positive factors which can help to create a well-being-supportive culture in PCC.
 The first theme identified the challenges PCC consultants experienced during the COVID-19 pandemic.
-The remaining themes cover issues that pre-existed the pandemic and which focus on issues relating to the unique environment of PCC, how the workforce is structured, stressors in and out of work, adaptive strategies for maintaining wellbeing and the importance of civility and good teamwork in maintaining good quality care.
+The remaining themes cover issues that pre-existed the pandemic and which focus on issues relating to the unique environment of PCC, how the workforce is structured, stressors in and out of work, adaptive strategies for maintaining well-being and the importance of civility and good teamwork in maintaining good quality care.
 PCC consultants' recommendations for solutions focused on the need to grow and develop the structure of the workforce and how shift work is organised, including the tapering of on-call shifts as staff age.
-They wanted recognition from hospital management and instead of short-term provision of wellbeing activities, they wanted more sustainable psychological support, e.g. from psychologists, to be available, ideally without need for referral.
+They wanted recognition from hospital management and instead of short-term provision of well-being activities, they wanted more sustainable psychological support, for example, from psychologists, to be available, ideally without need for referral.